thecloudranger/thecloudranger/README.md

 <details>
   <summary>👂 Curious and listening in on...</summary>

-- 📌 Hustling and building startups
+- 📌 Hustling and building products in startups
-- 📌 Economies of Asia
+- 📌 Economies of Asia and the Middle East North Africa (MENA) region
 - 📌 Halal / Taqwa tech

 </details>